What is Sinus Tarsi

-Mobilization of the joints of ankle and foot especially subtalar joint is important part of treatment.
+- Mobilization of the joints of the ankle and foot especially the subtalar joint is an important part of treatment.
 A specialized manual therapist should be able to mobilizations the foot and ankle joint appropriately for sinus tarsi syndrome.

-Correction of biomechanical problems such as overpronation should be done.
-This may help relief the narrowing of the sinus tarsi canal.
+- Correction of biomechanical problems such as overpronation should be done.
+This may help relieve the narrowing of the sinus tarsi canal.
 An orthotic insole to correct biomechanical foot problems may be needed.
 It is important to have correct supportive running shoes.

-Stretching and strengthening exercises for the ankle to normalize the muscle balance around the ankle is very important to regain complete range and strength of ankle.
+- Stretching and strengthening exercises for the ankle to normalize the muscle balance around the ankle are very important to regain complete range and strength of the ankle.

-Proprioceptive and balance exercise on a wobble board to enhance joint sense of patient.
-If an individual/ athlete have been out of training because of injured ankle then the proprioception or co-ordination of the ankle will be disrupted.
+- Proprioceptive and balance exercises on a wobble board to enhance the joint sense of the patient.
+If an individual/ athlete has been out of training because of the injured ankle then the proprioception or coordination of the ankle will be disrupted.
 Balancing exercises and using a wobble board can strengthen the proprioception and reduce the chances of re-injury.